Falkland Sound: Name

 The sound was named by John Strong in 1690 for Viscount Falkland, the name only later being applied to the archipelago and its two largest islands.
 The Spanish name "Estrecho de San Carlos" refers to the ship San Carlos which visited in 1768; confusingly the English name "San Carlos Water" is a much smaller inlet on East Falkland - and gives its name to San Carlos, Port San Carlos and the San Carlos River.

 Captain John Strong of the Welfare made the first recorded landing on either of the main islands (West and East Falkland) on 29 January 1690, at Bold Cove (near Port Howard) just off Falkland Sound.

 Geography

-Islands in the Falkland Sound include Narrows Island, Great Island, the Tyssen Islands and the Swan Islands.
+The sound cuts between the two main islands in a northeast-southwest alignment, though minor islands within the body of water include Narrows Island, Great Island, the Tyssen Islands and the Swan Islands.
 Eddystone Rock is at the northern end of the Sound; the Arch Islands are at the southern end.

 Settlements on it include Ajax Bay, New Haven, Port San Carlos, San Carlos on East Falkland and Port Howard and Fox Bay on West Falkland.
 A car ferry goes between Port Howard and New Haven.